Ion Antolín leaves the Secretary of State for Communication and Moncloa appoints journalist Lydia del Canto

 Antolín’s intention, Moncloa sources specify, is to return to the PSOE Communication Department when he has recovered.

-Her replacement will be Lydia del Canto, a journalist who has worked for a good part of her career in the Levante-EMV newspaper and has also held the position of regional secretary of Communication during the Government of Ximo Puig in the Valencian Community.
+Her replacement will be Lydia del Canto, a journalist specialized in digital journalism and political communication.
+In 2014, she assumed the position of Director of Communication of the PSPV-PSOE, and a year later she held the position of regional Secretary of Communication of the Generalitat Valenciana during the Ximo Puig government.

-In March 2024, Diana Morant appointed Del Canto responsible for Communication and her Chief of Staff to accompany her in her new stage as Secretary General of the Valencian Socialists.
+Del Canto has also spent a large part of his career at the Levante-EMV newspaper.
+She was appointed director of the media in 2018, becoming the youngest woman to lead a newspaper in Spain.
+In March 2024, Diana Morant chose Del Canto as head of Communication and her Chief of Staff to accompany her in her new stage as Secretary General of the Valencian Socialists.

+She has also been coordinator of several digital media for Prensa Ibérica, director of the Environmental, Social and Governance department of the Baleària shipping company, and collaborator of several regional and national radio and television programs.

 #Ion #Antolín #leaves #Secretary #State #Communication #Moncloa #appoints #journalist #Lydia #del #Canto